willowtreeapps/friday-shots/README.md

 3. No practice shots can be taken once the competition begins.
 4. Each participant gets to take one shot after paying the $1 entry fee.
 All fees must be paid
    prior to the first shot.
-5. Ramesh has the authority to award an extra shot as an incentive for fixing particularly bad bugs.
-He may exercise this authority at his discretion, but the committee feels that the granting of these extra shots should be limited to at most one per month.
-6. All shooters who hit the bell will split the pot.
+5. All shooters who hit the bell will split the pot.

 Bell Strikage Success Criteria